thibaultlaurens/tech-notes/fundamentals/05-software-programming.md

 ### Type Introspection

-**Type introspection** is the ability of a program to examine the type or properties of an object at runtime. the types of questions you might want to ask are what type is this object, or is it an instance of a certain class.
+**Type introspection** is the ability of a program to **examine the type or properties of an object at runtime**. the types of questions you might want to ask are what type is this object, or is it an instance of a certain class.
 Some languages even allow you to traverse the inheritance hierarchy to see if your object is derived from an inherited base class.

 ```
 // java